 This festival has no red carpet (even if great names of cinema are always invited), and it has an anti-commercial position.
 The official competition shows student films from all over the world, and the winner receives a “golden egg”.

-The next edition will take place from 16 to 22 January 2013.
+The next edition will take place in January 2015.

 No two rooms are alike in Drvengrad, since each room contains the uniquely painted and handcrafted furniture, a different view and a different path leading to it.
 The rooms are located in authentic log cabins and all provide a bathroom, TV, phone and the Internet access.